Facebook Twitter LinkedIn youtube

 Justyna Graves, RPN CIC, is a Registered Practical Nurse for Halton Healthcare, her career started as a cardiology nurse where she grew a passion in infection control.
 She volunteered and later became the Infection Control Coordinator and special projects in Halton Healthcare, spearheading and leading their Hand Hygiene program.
 After working in infection control for 5 years she is the lead organizer of the Halton IPAC Hub and recently became CIC certified.

 Marissa Perrella, BASc, CIC, CPHI(C), is an Infection Control Practitioner (ICP) at Niagara Health.
 Marissa started her career in infection control as a Certified Public Health Inspector in 2017 and found passion in the IPAC program.
 She obtained her Certificate in Infection Control in 2019 and transitioned over to working in acute care by 2020 to focus solely on infection control.
-Marissa lives in Niagara region and can often be found out at the barn horseback riding after hours.
+The IPAC surveillance program that she is most passionate about is central-line associated bloodstream infections (CLABSI).
+Marissa lives in the Niagara region and can often be found out at the barn horseback riding after hours.

 IPAC CSO Secretary